-'So often being dyslexic is framed as ‘not-knowing,’ ‘disability’ or needing fixing but this project has taken the other position that dyslexics are the experts about their lived experiences.
-Through collaborative exploration using digital collage this exhibition explores what it means to think as a dyslexic from a dysleXic perspective.'
+'So often being dyslexic is framed as ‘not-knowing,’ ‘disability’ or needing fixing but this project took the other position that dyslexics are the experts about their lived experiences.
+Through collaborative exploration using digital collage this exhibition explored what it means to think as a dyslexic from a dysleXic perspective.'

-'Being DysleXic' is an introduction to dyslexic knowledge and will focus on lived experiences and discussing NZ experiences of being dyslexic.
-There will be a chance to explore what it means to be dyslexic in an active and flexible workshop where your experiences as a dyslexic is empowered and those who have no experience of dyslexia can come and learn.
-The workshop is dysleXic-centric privileging dysleXic ways of seeing the world.
-Exhibition details: Franklin Arts Centre Community Gallery 12 Massey Ave Pukekohe
+'Being DysleXic' was an introduction to dyslexic knowledge and focused on lived experiences and discusing NZ experiences of being dyslexic.
+There was a chance to explore what it means to be dyslexic in an active and flexible workshop where individual's experiences as a dyslexic was empowered and those who have no experience of dyslexia could come and learn.
+The workshop was dysleXic-centric privileging dysleXic ways of seeing the world.

 Dr Ruth Gibbons